 Ransomware can quickly spread through wifi, especially if the password is weak or the router isn’t secured.
 Ensure you protect against this possibility by securing computers and routers with strong passwords and sound security systems.

 Can ransomware infect cell phones?

-Yes, phones are also vulnerable to ransomware attacks.
+Yes, phones are also vulnerable to attacks.